-Mowbray Primary School is aware that good classroom organisation is a key to good behaviour and that the provision of a high quality curriculum through interesting and challenging activities influences behaviour.
+Mowbray Primary School is aware that good classroom organisation is a key to promoting positive behaviour and that the provision of a high quality curriculum, through interesting and challenging activities influences behaviour.

 Teachers at Mowbray Primary School are positive, enthusiastic and have high expectations of both learning and behaviour.
-They foster a sense of self esteem in all children, linked with an understanding of the needs of others.
-They encourage a calm and responsive atmosphere, avoiding shouting other than in rare occasions as a management strategy.
+They foster a sense of self-esteem in all children, linked with an understanding of the needs of others.
+They encourage a calm and responsive atmosphere by acting calmly and consistently, avoiding shouting other than in rare occasions as a management strategy.

-Teachers contribute to the open policy for parents and carers.
-They deal with parental concerns in a timely, respectful, sympathetic and professional manner, involving senior staff as appropriate.
+Teachers contribute to the open door policy for parents and carers.
+They aim to deal with parental concerns in a timely, respectful, sympathetic and professional manner, involving senior staff as appropriate.
 Teachers expect that parents will behave in a reasonable manner towards them, as professionals, and that issues will be dealt in an atmosphere of trust and mutual respect.

-It is the responsibility of the class teacher to ensure that the Golden Rules are enforced in their class, and that their class behaves in a responsible manner during lesson time.
+It is the responsibility of the class teacher to ensure that the Golden Rules are upheld in their class, and that their class behaves in a responsible manner during lesson time.

-Role of the Governors
+The Role of the Governors

 The governing body has the responsibility of setting down general guidelines on standards of discipline and behaviour, and of reviewing their effectiveness.
-The governors support the Headteacher in carrying out these guidelines.
+The governors support the Headteacher in implementing and adhering to these guidelines.

-Role of the Headteacher
+The Role of the Headteacher